ComputationalRadiationPhysics/picongpu/docs/source/usage/plugins/radiation.rst

 Observation directions
 """"""""""""""""""""""

-The number of observation directions `N_theta` is defined in :ref:`radiation.param <usage-params-plugins>`, but the distribution of observation directions is given in :ref:`radiationObserver.param.param <usage-params-plugins>`)
+The number of observation directions `N_theta` is defined in :ref:`radiation.param <usage-params-plugins>`, but the distribution of observation directions is given in :ref:`radiationObserver.param <usage-params-plugins>`)
 There, the function ``observation_direction`` defines the observation directions.

 This function returns the x,y and z component of a **unit vector** pointing in the observation direction.